tudelft3d/geo2020/templates/index.md

 permalink: /templates/
 ---

 ## P1 template for the slides

-At P1, you need to introduce your topics to everyone in 5min, and *only 4 slides are possible*:
+At P1, you need to introduce your topics to everyone in 5min, and *only 5 slides are possible*:

-1. title, name + mentors
+1. Title, name + mentors
-1. what problem will be solve? or motivation
+1. What problem will be solved?
+Or motivation
+1. Related work: what has been done by others?
-1. main research question
+1. Main research questions
-1. how you will solve it, your methodology
+1. Your methodology: how do you plan on solving this problem?

 If you want, use this [PPT template]({{ "p1.pptx" }}), but you're allowed to use any software you want.